You’re engaged – congratulations!

 - Book an officiant.
 This may be done through your church or elsewhere and there’s always the option to have a friend or family member get ordained to perform your ceremony!

 - Book your DJ or band.
-This is a great vendor to get referrals from friends on.
+This is a great vendor to get referrals from friends for.
 If you’ve been to a wedding where you loved the music, ask the bride or groom for contact information.
+You can also ask your wedding venue if they have any preferred DJs or bands that they enjoy working with.
 Start narrowing down your ceremony and reception music.

 - Order your bridal gown if you haven’t already done so!
 This will allow for enough time for production and any necessary alterations before your big day.